ringcentral-tutorials/oauth-implicit-js-demo/README.md

 http://localhost:8080
 ```

 Then click the `Login with RingCentral` button to authorize the demo app and view the access token.
-Click the `Refresh Token` button to refresh the access token.
+Click the `Renew Access Token` button to renew the access token.